Naseby Information Centre

 Fishing

 Fishing is not restricted to the forest.
 In fact, the Maniototo is rich with fishing spots.
 There is an excellent Fish & Game brochure for the area, which outlines the main fishing spots and access.
-Again, it’s a good idea to sort your licence out before arriving in Naseby.
+Again, it is a good idea to sort your licence out before arriving in Naseby.

 Cemeteries